neams-th-coe/cardinal/doc/content/tutorials/gas_compact.md

 coupled MOOSE application, and on which OpenMC will write the fission heat source.
 Because the coupled MOOSE application uses length units of meters, the mesh mirror must also be in units of meters in order to obtain correct data transfers.
+For simplicity, we just use the same mesh used for solution of the solid heat conduction, though a different mesh could also be used.

 !listing /tutorials/gas_compact/openmc.i
   end=AuxVariables